buildingSMART/bSDD/Documentation/bSDD JSON import model.md

-## PropertyValue
+## AllowedValue

-Note: adding translations of the `PropertyValue` is not supported yet
+Note: adding translations of the `AllowedValue` is not supported yet

 | Field                    | DataType | Requ- ired? | Trans- latable? | Description                                                                 |
 |--------------------------|----------|-----------|---------------|-----------------------------------------------------------------------------|